Real Estate

 A graduate of Harvard Law School and Georgetown University's School of Foreign Service, John's background in law and negotiation lends itself well to the many stages of a real estate transaction.
 John performed advanced research and work with the Harvard Program on Negotiation, working on complex issues such as international climate change negotiations.
 He strongly believes in the Harvard Program on Negotiation's emphasis on a collaborative approach to negotiation, one which allows all parties to "grow the pie" rather than just divide it.

 John is a registered associate real estate broker with Archpoint Advisory.
-Feel free to use the form below for real estate inquiries.
+If you are in need of a New York City real estate broker, feel free to reach out using the form below.